menpo/landmarkerio-server/README.md

 Menpo is a tool that makes loading a huge variety of 2D and 3D data trivial.

-**landmarkerio-server** is an impliementation of the landmarker.io server API in Python.
+**landmarkerio-server** is an implementation of the landmarker.io server API in Python.
 It uses Menpo to load 2D and 3D assets, and serves them to landmarker.io for annotation.
 When the annotator is done, it's landmarkerio-server that will actually persist the landmarks to disk.

 landmarkerio-server is ideal for quick annotation jobs on a local machine.
-Once installed, just run the server (called `landmarkerio`) from the command line.
+Once installed, just run the server (called `lmio`) from the command line.
 Your browser will automatically open to www.landmarker.io, and detect the local server.